-The most attractive part at spaces is the bandwidth pricing that’s just $0.01 per GB.
-At Amazon S3, the data transfer charges are $0.09 per GB and that’s a massive saving at DigitalOcean Spaces if you are going to serve several thousand GBs of downloads per month.
+The most attractive part at Spaces is the bandwidth pricing that’s just $0.01 per GB.
+At Amazon S3, the data transfer charges are $0.09 per GB.
+There is a massive saving at DigitalOcean Spaces if you are going to serve several thousand GBs of data transfer per month.

-Same is the case with storage pricing and DigitalOcean charges $0.02 per GB for storage that’s almost half the price that Amazon charges for S3 storage.
+Same is the case with storage pricing.
+DigitalOcean charges $0.02 per GB for storage that’s almost half the price that Amazon charges for S3 storage.

-Although these stats will strongly encourage someone to migrate their data into Spaces from Amazon S3, but based on my personal experience, I am going to share the good and bad of Spaces below that’d help you in deciding either it’s the perfect time for you to migrate your data into Spaces or not.
+Although these stats will strongly encourage someone to migrate their data into Spaces, but that shouldn’t be enough to make a quick decision.
+Based on my personal experience, I am going to share the good and bad of Spaces.
+I hope that my review will help you in deciding either it’s the perfect time for you to migrate your data into Spaces or not.

-If you are using your own domain (or a sub-domain) with your S3 buckets, then you aren’t ready to migrate your data into Spaces yet.
+No CNAME Support Yet: If you are using your own domain (or a sub-domain) with your S3 buckets, then you aren’t ready to migrate your data into Spaces yet.
 Although Spaces is fully compatible with S3 API but they don’t support CNAME or custom domain support yet.
-Last year (2017) was promised but now we are welcoming 2019 and still there is no hint when would that feature become available to the users.
+The year 2017 was promised but now we are almost half the way down 2019 without the CNAME support.
+So far, there is no clear ETA when would that feature become available to the users.

-At intervals, Spaces become unavailable.
-Now the availability has improved but still issues are there and I experienced failed attempts in uploading data over API several times.
+Availability Issues: At intervals, Spaces becomes unavailable.
+Now the availability has improved but still issues are there.
+Sometimes I experience failed attempts in uploading data over API.
 With S3, this never happened.

-Amazon S3 stores the data in multiple regions and thus you can expect the data to be safe when it is hosted with Amazon S3.
-DigitalOcean Spaces uses a single datacenter to store your data where the bucket is created and if a catastrophic natural disaster hits the datacenter, then everything you stored there would be wiped out.
-That’d be a rare case but still there is a higher chance of data loss when hosted with Spaces as compared to Amazon S3.
+Data Durability: Amazon S3 stores the data in multiple regions and thus you can expect the data to be safe.
+DigitalOcean Spaces uses a single datacenter to store your data where the bucket is created.
+If a catastrophic natural disaster hits the datacenter, then everything you stored there would be wiped out.
+That’d be a rare case, but still there is a higher chance of data loss when hosted with Spaces as compared to Amazon S3.

-Spaces don’t offer any statistics on bandwidth usage for a bucket thus you don’t know how much data has been transferred out from a particular bucket.
-Moreover, storage statistics are also seem to be inaccurate mostly.
+No Stats Available: Spaces doesn’t offer any statistics on bandwidth usage for a bucket.
+You don’t know how much data has been transferred out from a particular bucket.
+Moreover, storage statistics also seem to be inaccurate mostly.
 Although you can view your invoice to get details on bandwidth overage but that doesn’t explain the bucket-wise bandwidth usage.